nicole-numfocus/pandas-czi/proposal.md

 **Maintenance**

 Maintenance is a never-ending, hard-to-quantify task.
-That said, we can
+That said, we can attempt to quantify it in a few ways.

-* Metrics: Reduced open issue backlog[1].
-Increase growth rate of new contributors.
-* Milestones: N/A
-* Timeline: Duration of the grant.
+* Fewer open issues in the backlog (3,500 at the time of writing) / more issues closed (160 over the past month)
+* Fewer open pull requests (164 at the time of writing) / more merged pull requests (172 over the past month)
+* Fewer open regressions (61 at the time of writing, soon after major release)

+This component does not have any specific milestones; the work is ongoing.
+The timeline spans span the duration of the grant.

 **Nullable Data Types**